Art Deco: Terminology

-Art Deco took its name, short for Arts Décoratifs, from the International Exhibition of Modern Decorative and Industrial Arts held in Paris in 1925, though the diverse styles that characterised it had already appeared in Paris and Brussels before World War I.

-Arts décoratifs was first used in France in 1858 in the Bulletin de la Société française de photographie.
-In 1868, the Le Figaro newspaper used the term objets d'art décoratifs for objects for stage scenery created for the Théâtre de l'Opéra.
+Art Deco took its name, short for Arts Décoratifs, from the International Exhibition of Modern Decorative and Industrial Arts held in Paris in 1925.
+In France the distinction of arts décoratifs was first made in the 1858 Bulletin de la Société française de photographie.
+In 1868, Le Figaro used the term objets d'art décoratifs for objects for stage scenery created for the Théâtre de l'Opéra.
 In 1875, furniture designers, textile, jewellers, glass-workers, and other craftsmen were officially given the status of artists by the French government.
-In response, the École royale gratuite de dessin (Royal Free School of Design), founded in 1766 under King Louis XVI to train artists and artisans in crafts relating to the fine arts, was renamed the École nationale des arts décoratifs (National School of Decorative Arts).
-It took its present name, ENSAD (École nationale supérieure des arts décoratifs), in 1920.
+In 1920 the École nationale supérieure des arts décoratifs (ENSAD) was established.

 The actual term Art déco did not appear in print until 1966, in the title of the first modern exhibition on the subject, held by the Museum of Decorative Arts in Paris, Les Années 25 : Art déco, Bauhaus, Stijl, Esprit nouveau, which covered a variety of major styles in the 1920s and 1930s.
-The term was then used in a 1966 newspaper article by Hillary Gelson in The Times (London, 12 November), describing the different styles at the exhibit.
+The term was then used in a 1966 newspaper article by Hillary Gelson in The Times, describing the different styles at the exhibit.

 Art Deco gained currency as a broadly applied stylistic label in 1968 when historian Bevis Hillier published the first major academic book on it, Art Deco of the 20s and 30s.
 He noted that the term was already being used by art dealers, and cites The Times (2 November 1966) and an essay named Les Arts Déco in Elle magazine (November 1967) as examples.
 In 1971, he organized an exhibition at the Minneapolis Institute of Arts, which he details in his book The World of Art Deco.